wuyichen24/system-design-knowledge/knowledge/concepts/API_Architectural_Styles.md

   | Thrift RPC | A RPC framework for high performance data transmition. | Thrift | Facebook |
   | Finagle | A RPC framework for the JVM, used to construct high-concurrency servers. | |
   | Twrip | | Protocol Buffers | Twitch |

 - **Pros**
    - *Language-independent*
       - Supported by all mainstream programming languages.
 - **Cons**
    - *Tight coupling*
+      - Leads to tight coupling between the client and server, making it challenging to evolve and update the system without breaking compatibility.
+   - *Hard to change*
+      - Updating the service contract or interface of an RPC service can be challenging.
+   - **

 ## Resources
 - [AWS | What Is A RESTful API?](https://aws.amazon.com/what-is/restful-api/)